Azerbaijan's Baku hosts meeting of heads of OTS customs services (PHOTO) (UPDATE)

 BAKU, Azerbaijan, January 16.
-The X meeting of the heads of customs services of the Organization of Turkic States (OTS) is taking place in Baku, Trend reports.
+The X meeting of the heads of customs services of the Organization of Turkic States (OTS) has been held in Baku, Trend reports.

+The member nations signed several key agreements to enhance regional cooperation and simplify trade processes during the meeting.

+- An Action Plan (Roadmap) for the implementation of the Electronic TIR Customs Transit System (eTIR) under the Convention on the Contract for the International Carriage of Goods by Road (TIR, 1975)

+- Technical conditions for information exchange between customs administrations in OTS member states, under the Simplified Customs Corridor Agreement signed in Samarkand in November 2022.

-The Chairman of the State Customs Committee of Azerbaijan Shahin Baghirov said that it's important to strengthen the coordination of customs services, introduce uniform standards and use modern technologies for the effective organization of global trade flows in the modern world.
+Moreover, the Chairman of the State Customs Committee of Azerbaijan Shahin Baghirov said that it's important to strengthen the coordination of customs services, introduce uniform standards, and use modern technologies for the effective organization of global trade flows in the modern world.

 One of the key projects is the simplified customs corridor, which has strategic importance for expanding trade and strengthening economic ties in the region," he noted.

-According to him, the project to simplify transit customs procedures along the international Trans-Caspian East-West corridor by implementing the "single window" principle, proposed by the customs service, is an important step.
+The project to make transit customs procedures easier along the Trans-Caspian East-West corridor by putting into place the "single window" principle, as suggested by the customs service, is an important step, in his opinion.

 "This project allows goods and vehicles to be moved along the corridor based on a single declaration, enables electronic data exchange, and uses the pre-submitted customs transit declaration as a transit document.
 This will contribute to a more efficient and simplified organization of trade processes, as well as achieving important goals such as enhancing the region's logistical potential.